tarsil/saffier/docs/migrations.md

 ## Very important

-It was mentioned numerous times but besides the `init` any other command needs the `SAFFIER_DATABASE_URL` environment variable available.

-Check the [environment variables](#environment-variables) for more details.
+Check the [environment variables](#environment-variables) for more details and making sure you follow the right steps.